 - 2. Touch the Menu button. - 3.
-Touch the "Steaming" field. - 5.
+Touch the "Steaming" field. - 4.
+Use the rotary selector to set to "Dough proving @". - 5.
 Touch the "Temperature" field and set the temperature using the rotary selector. - 6.
-Touch the "Duration" field and set the duration using the rotary selector. - 7.
-Press the Start/Stop button to start.
+Touch the "Duration" field and set the duration using the rotary selector. - Press the Start/Stop button to start.
 The appliance heats up.

 A signal sounds.
 The oven stops heating.
-You can cancel the audible signal early using the $\odot$ button.
+You can cancel the audible signal early using the \bigcirc button.